Last Updated on December 28, 2018 by laurenpacek

 In a medium-sized bowl, whisk together together flour, baking powder, baking soda, salt, and spices.
 Set aside.

-In the mixing bowl of a stand mixer, cream the butter and sugar together for a couple of minutes.
+In the mixing bowl of a stand mixer, cream the butter and sugar together for 2-3 minutes.

 Add the eggs, one at a time, mixing well after each addition.
 Add vanilla and mix well.